hughobrien/psu-constitution/README.md

 ### Executive

-1. Executive shall meet at least 6 times per semester preferably on a bi-weekly basis.
+1. Executive shall meet at least six times per semester preferably on a bi-weekly basis.
 Further meetings may be called by a written request of a majority of Executive members to the president.

 2. All members of Executive excluding the full time ULSU Staff member who sits with participant status can vote